VictorCavichioli/cassandra-shopping-cart/readme.md

 ### **Containers With Cassandra**

 If you want just a single node to test your code and persist some data, you can use the example in the `docker-compose` file, which is running a single Cassandra instance and exposing the ports to use out of the docker network.
-Remember that if you need to connect your Java application to a instance you need to set the application.yml with the correct contact-point which can be the container ip address, if you're not exposing the instance, ou the container name, you're running you're Java application in a docker container in the same database network.
+Remember that if you need to connect your Java application to a instance you need to set the application.yml with the correct contact-point which can be the container ip address, if you're not exposing the instance, or the container name, if you're running your Java application in a docker container in the same database network.

 ```yaml
 version: '3.1'